Anxiety

 What intolerance of uncertainty actually is

 IU describes a tendency to find uncertain or ambiguous situations especially distressing.
-It involves both a strong drive for predictability and what researchers call "uncertainty paralysis," feeling cognitively or behaviourally stuck when outcomes are unclear.
+It involves a strong drive for predictability and "uncertainty paralysis": feeling cognitively or behaviourally stuck when outcomes are unclear.
 Everyone dislikes uncertainty to some degree; IU is about the intensity and pervasiveness of the response.

-This helps explain why apparently minor changes can trigger major distress.
+IU connects to predictive processing: the brain's constant work of forecasting what happens next.
+When prediction is harder, as it can be in autism, uncertainty becomes a persistent source of cognitive load and threat.
 A roadworks diversion isn't just a different route; it's a cascade of broken predictions.
-The substitute teacher isn't just unfamiliar; they're unpredictable in a hundred small ways that the usual teacher isn't.
-"We'll see" isn't just a non-answer; it's an open loop the brain can't close.
+The substitute teacher is unpredictable in a hundred small ways that the usual teacher isn't.
+"We'll see" is an open loop the brain can't close.

 The research linking IU and anxiety in autism